Friday, August 8, 2008

 Altes Museum ENTRANCE under construction 2007

-with ancient sculptures, paintings and tapestry
+with ancient sculptures, paintings, and tapestry

 in a neo-classical style of building.